Official course description, subject to change:

 One of the following courses from the 1st and 2nd semesters of the BSc in Software Development (BSWU), such as Introductory Programming with Project, Algorithms and Data Structure or similar, provides these background skills.

 Experience with Kotlin programming language will be an advantage but is not compulsory.
-Knowledge of functional programming is not a requisite for this course.
+Knowledge of functional programming is optional for this course.

 Intended learning outcomes